hybridsjs/hybrids/docs/router/usage.md

 * **arguments**:
   * `params` - an object with parameters to pass to the view
 * **returns**:
-  * an URL instance or an empty string
+  * a URL instance or an empty string

 The `guardUrl` method should be used in guarded views (with the `guard` function in the configuration).
 It dynamically chooses the target view.
-If the user failed to navigate to some view from the stack, this view is used.
+If the user failed to navigate to some view from the stack, that view is used.
 Otherwise, it defaults to the first view from the stack.

 You can read more about the `guard` option in the [View](./view.md#guard) section.